intelsdi-x/snap/docs/TASKS.md

 ```
 More on cron expressions can be found here: https://godoc.org/github.com/robfig/cron

-#### Failure
+#### Max-Failures
 By default, snap will disable a task if there is 10 consecutive errors from any plugins within the workflow.
 The configuration
 can be changed by specifying the number of failures value in the task header.
+If the max-failures value is -1, snap will
+not disable a task with consecutive failure.
+Instead, snap will sleep for 1 second for every 10 consective failures
+and retry again.

 For more on tasks, visit [`SNAPCTL.md`](SNAPCTL.md).